 - You need to make sure your boxes are always relevant and interesting.
 But, that's the same with any business, isn't it?

-Now that you understand the benefits and challenges of subscription boxes, let's talk about some weird and wacky things that are actually working.
+Now that you understand the benefits and challenges of subscription boxes, let's talk about some out-there ideas that are actually working.
 (Feel free to skip this section if you already have a subscription box and want to learn how to get more subscribers.)

 Now, however, you really have no excuse.
 Your ability to create a subscription box service is limited only by your creativity.
 In fact, check out some of these unique boxes:

 - Crated With Love - Date night in a box.
 Fun!

 - Yogi Surprise - Yoga supplies, every month.

 - Blue Apron - Groceries delivered to your door.

 - Gwynnie Bee - Clothes for "plus-sized fashionistas".

 - Vinyl Me, Please - For the turn table obsessed.